AskerNC/isco_classification/ReadMe.md

-This folder creates a  dataset to translate the isco codes to their corresponding label-names for all detail levels
+This folder creates a  dataset to translate the International Standard Classification of Occupations (ISCO) codes to their corresponding label-names for all detail levels

 structure08.docx which contains this information was downloaded from: http://www.ilo.org/public/english/bureau/stat/isco/docs/structure08.docx